 - There are 9 sections in the application.
 In general, you can work on them out of order, but in some cases you must complete one section before moving to another.
 The sections are: Identifying Information, Schools Attended, Biographical Information, Course Work, Work and Activities, Letters of Evaluation, Medical Schools, Essay(s) and Standardized Tests.

-- You will need to send official transcripts from ALL colleges or universities where you attempted college coursework.
+- TRANSCRIPT INFORMATION: You will need to send official transcripts from ALL colleges or universities where you attempted college coursework.
 Order a copy of your transcript for yourself and use this to enter your courses and grades on your primary application to ensure accuracy.
 The listing of courses on your application must be identical to how courses are listed on your transcript(s).

 To have the Duke Registrar's Office send your transcripts to AMCAS: